superjes1/Break-A-Leg/README.md

 * Funny Ragdolls!
 * The tears of your Players!

-# What causes you to become Incapacitated?
+## What causes you to become Incapacitated?
-### -----------------------------------
 A player will become incapacitated when they have taken sufficient damage in one or both of their legs, while also factoring in the players pain, bleed rate and blood loss to a lesser degree.

 However, it isn't decided by a simple damage threshold.
 Instead, it adjusts how wounded one leg needs to be in order to incapacitate the player based on how wounded the other leg is.
-To do this, each leg is assigned one of 5 'levels' based on the type, size, and to a lesser degree amount, of untreated wounds that it has.
+To do this, each leg is assigned one of 5 "damage states", which is based on the type, size, and to a lesser degree amount of untreated wounds that are on that leg.
 In order of severity: None, Minor, Major, Critical, Catastrophic.

 As an example, if one leg is wounded to a 'Catastrophic' degree, then it alone can be enough to incapacitate the player.